mauvieira/dtmoney/README.md

 ## 🚀 Technologies

-This project was developed at the [RocketSeat Ignite Bootcamp](https://www.rocketseat.com.br/ignite) with the following technologies:
+This project was developed at the [Rocketseat Ignite Bootcamp](https://www.rocketseat.com.br/ignite) with the following technologies:

 -  [React](https://reactjs.org/)
 -  [TypeScript](https://www.typescriptlang.org/)